- Free and open source software

 Python within QGIS can enhance functionality beyond the traditional commands and solve more complex and dedicated problems.
-For example, powerful libraries like Pandas, Numpy and Scikit extend GIS into data science.
+For example, powerful libraries like Pandas, Numpy, and Scikit extend GIS into data science.

 18 Tables and graphing

 One of the major highlights is how tables have become more user friendly.
-Just like how tables resize vertically to fit text.
+Just like how tables resize vertically to fit the text.